fstnetwork/module-api/API_Reference/Wallet/transferFIL.md

 ## Parameters
 ### Request
 - **`id`** \<string>
-  - id of the FIL Token
+  - ID of the FIL Token which is to be transferred.
+ID is a global identifier.
 - **`to`** \<string>
-  - to address
+  - Address of the receiver.
 - **`value`** \<string>
-  - value of transfer amount
+  - Amount of FIL token to be transferred.
+The format is Decimaled Number.
 - **`por`** \<PORMode>
-  - if using por mode
+  - If using por mode

 ### Response
 - **`erc20Transfer`** \<ERC20TransferPayload!>